Nose Surgery – Rhinoplasty

 - Medications, where the active ingredient is ibuprofen or aspirin, increase the risk of bleeding.
 Hence, one should avoid taking these for at least two weeks before and after the Rhinoplasty.

-- After coming out of the anaesthesia, you may experience some slowing of thought processes and blurred memory for a few days.
+- After coming out of the anesthesia, you may experience some slowing of thought processes and blurred memory for a few days.
 To help you readjust to normal life, ask a friend or family member to stay with you after your surgery until you recover.

 What To Expect In Rhinoplasty?